This free Raven printable Halloween decor is the perfect addition to your home during the creepiest season of the year!

 Rats are everywhere in New York, so I guess it's appropriate that I have one in my apartment ... thankfully it's fake!

-Click anywhere on the images below (except the Pin Me! button) to get The Raven free printable banner and art images:
+Click anywhere on the images below to download The Raven poem, banner, and graphics:

 Note: For best results, print the PDFs on letter-size card stock.
 When your printer dialog box opens, make sure that the box under “Paper Size & Handling” is marked “Actual Size” (not “shrink oversized pages” or “fit to page”).
 That way your printer won’t shrink the image size.